monirul-islam-47/release_SlideMan_v1/docs/gemini_scripts/founders_briefcase/SAD.md

 *   **Technology:** Python 3.10+
 *   **Purpose:** To be the application's brain and workhorse, handling all core logic and heavy lifting.
 *   **Modular Architecture:**
-    *   `api_server.py`: The FastAPI entry point.
-Defines all API endpoints and routes requests to the appropriate service.
+    *   `api_server.py`: Implements the FastAPI routes and WebSocket handling.
-    *   `database_manager.py`: Handles all interactions with the SQLite database.
-Contains all SQL queries and data models.
+    *   `database_manager.py`: Contains all database access logic and SQL queries.
-    *   `powerpoint_automator.py`: Isolates all COM automation logic for interacting with Microsoft PowerPoint.
-Responsible for slide conversion and export.
+    *   `powerpoint_automator.py`: Isolates all Windows-specific COM automation logic for interacting with Microsoft PowerPoint via pywin32.
+This is the primary module for slide conversion and export.
-    *   `prezi_agent.py`: The core AI module.
-Responsible for communicating with the OpenAI API, prompt engineering, and implementing PrezI's decision-making logic.
+    *   `prezi_agent.py`: Manages all AI interactions with OpenAI and implements the core intelligence.
-    *   `file_system_manager.py`: Manages all project files and directories.
+    *   `file_system_manager.py`: Handles all reading, writing, and file operations.

 ### 3.5.
 Database
 *   **Technology:** [SQLite](https://www.sqlite.org/index.html)